VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 }
 ```

-To people familiar with Dart Frog, the code abose should be no real challenge, we are simply handling the
+To people familiar with Dart Frog, the code above should be no real challenge, we are simply handling the
 request in the following steps:

 - Check with we have all the info needed, returning `badRequest` otherwise.